DCMLab/JazzHarmonyTreebank/readme.md

 ## Attribution
 If you use this data in any way, please cite the the following paper:

 D. Harasim, C. Finkensiep, P. Ericson, T. J. O'Donnell, and M. Rohrmeier (2020).
 The Jazz Harmony Treebank.
-In *Proceedings of the 21th International Society for Music Information Retrieval Conference*.
-Montréal, Canada.
+In *Proceedings of the 21th International Society for Music Information Retrieval Conference*, pp. 207-215.
+Montréal, Canada. [https://doi.org/10.5281/zenodo.4245406](https://doi.org/10.5281/zenodo.4245406)

 ## Data format description